Evolutionary graph theory derived from eco-evolutionary dynamics

 When ecological dynamics are suppressed, the system updates through a replacement event where a birth and a death are coupled.
 This is formally shown by considering the hitting probability.
-Using the generator $\mathcal{L}_c$, the hitting probability in the limit as $c \to \infty$ of the eco-evolutionary dynamics can be shown (\ref{app: Hitting probability}) to reduce to \begin{linenomath*} \end{linenomath*} where $\lambda_{\set{I}}$ is the rate of leaving state $\set{I}$ and $r(i,j,u,\set{I})$ is the rate at which individual $i$'s offspring of type $u$ replaces individual $j$ in state $\set{I}$.
+Using the generator $\mathcal{L}_c$, the hitting probability in the limit as $c \to \infty$ of the eco-evolutionary dynamics can be shown (Appendix \ref{app: Hitting probability}) to reduce to \begin{linenomath*} \end{linenomath*} where $\lambda_{\set{S}}$ is the rate of leaving state $\set{S}$ and $r(i,j,u,\set{S})$ is the rate at which a type $u$ offspring of $I_i$ replaces $I_j$ in state $\set{S}$.
 This shows that in the limiting dynamics we have derived, the population is updated through replacement events that happen with rate $r$.
-It is shown in \ref{app: Hitting probability} that the replacement rate $r$ for equation \eqref{eq:stationary} is given by \begin{linenomath*} \end{linenomath*} where $\set{J}=\set{I}\cup\{(u,X_j)\}$.
+It is shown in Appendix \ref{app: Hitting probability} that the replacement rate $r$ for Equation \eqref{eq:stationary} is given by \begin{linenomath*} \end{linenomath*} where $\set{J}=\set{S}\cup\{(u,X_j)\}$.
 We can see in $r$ that there two components, birth-death (BD), i.e.~birth followed by death, and death-birth (DB), i.e.~death followed by birth.
-The first term is a birth-death (BD) component where individual $i$ first gives birth to an offspring that is placed onto site $X_j$ who then replaces individual $j$.
-The second term is a death-birth (DB) component where individual $j$ dies first and then individual $i$ gives birth to an offspring that is placed onto site $X_j$, hence replacing individual $j$.
+The first term is a birth-death (BD) component where $I_i$ first gives birth to an offspring that is placed onto site $X_j$ who then replaces $I_j$.
+The second term is a death-birth (DB) component where $I_j$ dies first and then $I_i$ gives birth to an offspring that is placed onto site $X_j$, hence replacing $I_j$.

-\section{Framework Application I: Deriving evolutionary graph theory dynamics from a network birth and death process}
+\section{Application I: Deriving evolutionary graph theory dynamics from a network birth and death process}

-Here, we construct a model from our framework by using ecologically motivated dynamics, which we will refer to as the network birth and death model (NBD).
+A model with ecologically motivated dynamics is constructed, which we will refer to as the network birth and death model (NBD).
 This model contains the SIS epidemic model~\citep{harris1974} and competing contact process~\citep{durrett2009} as special cases.
-By suppressing ecological dynamics in eco-evolutionary dynamics as shown in section~\ref{sec:limit}, this model gives evolutionary dynamics based on birth and death rates.
-By comparing these evolutionary dynamics with evolutionary graph theory which are based on fitness, we show how fitness can be interpreted in terms of birth and death rates, uncovering hidden assumptions and providing biological insight into evolutionary graph theory dynamics.
+As shown in Section~\ref{sec:limit}, we suppress ecological dynamics in NBD giving pure evolutionary dynamics based on birth and death rates.
+These evolutionary dynamics are compared to the fitness-based evolutionary graph theory dynamics to show how fitness can be interpreted in terms of birth and death rates.
+We thereby uncover hidden assumptions and provide biological insight into evolutionary graph theory dynamics.